RajashekharYP/Map-for-Website/README.md

 # Map-for-Website
 Adding location in Map for your  in website, markes your website rich and helps user to reach you out in your place.

-Example given explains in detail step by step assuming that reader is begginer to the web-development.Below Img's shows how this app looks on your website(Size of map is configurable as per your requirment).
+Example given here explains you the details, step by step.
+Assuming that reader is begginer to the web-development.Below image shows how the map appearance on your website(Size of map is configurable as per your requirment).
 Img from code snippet given
 <img src="map1.jpg">

-Example taken from one of my designed site.
+Example taken here is from one of my demo site.
 <img src="MapInSite1.jpg">

-A attachment for the complete code snippet is available above, you can download it and just paste the code in your program where you want to add a Map.
+An attachment for the complete code snippet is available above, you can download it and just paste the code in your program where you want to add a Map.
 For the Map's size, width and height are configurable so modify as per you requirement.

-Before entering into the coding part First you need to get the Google API key(Unique Key).
+Before entering into the coding part first you need to get the Google API key(Unique Key).
-# "Free Google API Key"
+# "Free Google API Key" (steps explains here are as per June 2019)
 Google allows a website to call any Google API for free, thousands of times a day.

 Go to --> https://developers.google.com/maps/documentation/javascript/get-api-key to learn how to get an API key.